AidenTag/nsn-final/README.md

 * (12/2)Evaluate models' robust and standard accuracy before and after post-training.
 * (12/4) train and rerun evaluation with adversarial examples

+* Try lateral diversification
+* Only on top of the best models

 Reference:
 [1] Kaiming He, Xiangyu Zhang, Shaoqing Ren, Jian Sun
     Deep Residual Learning for Image Recognition. arXiv:1512.03385